anudelman/pink-ping-pong-score-keeper/README.md

 - A button to reset the game.
 - A dropdown to change the maximum score.

 ### A simple Ping Pong Score Keeper application using HTML, CSS, and JavaScript.
-I wanted to challenge myself to create a basic interface, style it, and implement interactive functionality for score tracking and resetting.
-In the future I might enhance this project by adding features like win detection as a UI elemnt (e.g. - A dialog VS currently in console.log), additional micro-interactions, theming options, adding player names, scoreboard history and more.
+This project was assigned as part of Colt Steele's 2023 Web Developer Bootcamp on Udemy.
+I challenged myself by taking a slightly different approach in creating a basic interface, styling it, and implementing interactive functionality for score tracking and resetting.
+In the future I might enhance this project by adding features like win detection as a UI elemnt (e.g. - A dialog VS currently printing to the console), additional micro-interactions, theming options, adding player names, scoreboard history and more.